Jennifer Lopez, Drake Relationship: ‘She Feels Very Empowered,’ Source Reports

 Most recently, Drake publicly declared his love for Rihanna, going so far as to purchase a billboard ad back in August to congratulate his then-lady love on winning the Michael Jackson Video Vanguard Award at the 2016 MTV Video Music Awards.

 The Drake and Rihanna relationship seemed serious too, but it didn’t take long for the couple to go their separate ways.
 Some even believe that there is bad blood between the two, and at least one celebrity news outlet believes that Drake publicly dissed Rihanna on New Year’s Eve when he stopped playing “Work,” which was his collaboration with the Barbadian beauty.
 When Drake stopped the song partway through, he reportedly told the crowd “that was the vibe for 2016.”
 A reference to his previous relationships?
-Who can say for certain.
+Who can say for certain?

 Drake and Jennifer Lopez???? pic.twitter.com/noAbablNuj